LimeChain/gosemble-research/docs/2-go-to-wasm.md

 **Heap**
 * allocated by the memory allocator and collected by the garbage collector
-* it is not an entity and there is no linear containment of memory that defines the Heap
+* it is not an entity and there is no linear containment of memory that defines heap memory
 * any memory reserved for application use in the process space is available for heap memory allocation

-Go uses escape analysis and Garbage Collector.
-Allocator is tightly coupled with the Garbage Collector.
+The Go Compiler decides (via escape analysis) when a value should be allocated on heap memory.
+When it comes down to passing pointers (sharing down), typically it is allocated on the stack.
+On the other hand, returning pointers (sharing up), typically it is allocated on heap memory.
+Allocations on heap memory also occur when value is:
+* returned as a result of a function execution and is referenced
+* too large to find on the stack
+* with unknown size at compile time and the compiler does not know what to do with it

 ```
    Mutator (Process)
       |